 The Board is committed to the highest standards of corporate governance and maintaining a sound framework for the control and management of the Group’s business.
 The Board is responsible for leading and controlling the Group and has overall authority for the management and conduct of the Group’s business and the Group’s strategy and development.
 The Board is also responsible for ensuring the maintenance of a sound system of internal control and risk management (including financial, operational and compliance controls, and for reviewing the overall effectiveness of systems in place) and for the approval of any changes to the capital, corporate and/or management structure of the Group.
-The Board comprises of four members, being the non-executive Chairman, one executive director and two non-executive directors.
+The Board comprises of four members, one executive director and three independent non-executive directors.
+As a result of Dr Andrew Heath stepping down from the Board at the recent AGM, a search for a replacement Chairman is underway.
+In the intervening period, it has been agreed amongst the three non-executive directors that each of them will take responsibility for acting as Chairman in rotation.

 For further information see our Directors page.